livingdocsIO/performance-testing/README.md

 ## Terraform

 - installation guide if you need one: https://www.terraform.io/downloads.html.
-- example of a terraform running successfully:
+- example of terraform running successfully:

   ```
   $ terraform --version